riv-dev/code_checker/README.md

 You are now ready, run the tool!

 ### Option 1: Check a specific html file
+Navigate to the folder or provide full path name.
 ```bash
 code_checker -f index.html
 ```

 ### Option 2: Check an entire folder and sub-folders
+Navigate to root where folder exists or provide full path name.
+Example below is for "views" folder.
 ```bash
 code_checker -F views
 ```